📊 Replace Google Analytics with warehouse analytics.

 Cloud Object Storage

 Services like S3 and Google Cloud Storage.
 More and more data is stored there, either because we want to build a data lake or because it’s convenient to share data using these services.

-The complexity with these services is that in the end, they are just filesystems, which means that any kind of file can be stored there.
+The complexity with these services is that in the end, they are just filesystems, which means that any file can be stored there.
 So the main issue when dealing with them is data serialization.

 The good thing is that storing data on Cloud Object Storage services is becoming more and more standardized.
-With technologies like Apache Parquet, Apache Arrow, ORC, and Iceberg, there are efficient ways to store data on them while adding functionality like schema support.
+With technologies like Apache Parquet, Apache Arrow, ORC, and Iceberg, there are efficient ways to store data while adding functionality like schema support.